Calculate your macros (protein, carbs, fats)

 Why count your macros?

-How do we calculate the distribution?
+How do we calculate the breakdown?

 — Protein: 1.2 to 2.2 g per kg of reference weight depending on the goal.
 We calculate protein first because it's the most important macro for body composition.